Still don't have a stimulus check? Here's how to track yours.

 But some people may not get the right amount, especially if they haven't yet filed their 2020 tax returns.
 For instance, if a family had a baby last year but hasn't yet filed their 2020 returns, the IRS would base their payments on their 2019 returns — which wouldn't include their new baby.
 In that case, the family would receive $2,800 for themselves, but not the extra $1,400 for their child.

-The IRS said people who are paid less than they should receive due to changes in their tax situation in 2020 will eventually receive the extra money — in fact, some will automatically receive the money very soon, the IRS said on April 1.
+The IRS said people who are paid less than they should receive due to changes in their tax situation in 2020 will eventually receive the extra money — in fact, some will automatically receive the money this week, the IRS said Wednesday.
 When they file their 2020 tax return, the IRS will check if they are owed more, such as in the case of a baby born last year.
 If that happens, the IRS will automatically issue the additional $1,400 check to the family, officials said.

 The latest batch of checks will include "plus-up" payments for people who received checks based on their 2019 tax returns but who have since filed their 2020 tax returns and are owed more, the IRS said on April 1.
 The agency said such extra payments could reflect a loss of income in 2020, which could entitle the tax filers to more stimulus money, or if they had a child last year.